binhojulix/Web-scraping-ML/README.md

 ## how to use

-cloen this repository, type `cd Web-scraping-ML/mlscrapping`.
+cloen this repository, type `cd Web-scraping-ML`.

 to run on docker `docker-compose up`.